keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

-When migrating to KLT, you need to define a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for the data provider you are using.
+When migrating to KLT, you need to define a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for the data provider(s) you are using.
+Note that KLT allows you to support multiple data providers and multiple instances of each data provider for your SLI's whereas Keptn v1 only allows you to use one SLI per project.

 The queries defined for the Keptn v1 SLIs should be translated into [KeptnMetric](../../yaml-crd-ref/metric.md) resources.
-Note that KLT allows you to support multiple data providers and multiple instances of each data provider for your SLI's whereas Keptn v1 only allows you to use one SLI per project.

 ### SLOs